ezsystems/commerce-documentation/docs/guide/price_engine/price_engine_cookbook/recipe_how_to_work_with_pricerequest_and_priceresponse.md

 }
 ```

-## How to evaluate the PriceResponse
+## Evaluating the price response

-The price response contains all necessary information, like list and customer prices, additional costs and totals.
-It is up to you, how you will handle it.
-In our example we will simply assign prices back to our catalog elements (but not handle totals or additional costs).
+The price response contains all necessary information, for example list and customer prices, additional costs and totals.
+It is up to you to handle it.
+The following example assigns prices back to catalog elements (but does not handle totals or additional costs).

 ``` php
 public function getPricesForProductNodes(